tlevine/dada.pink/user-2015-music-video-plots/index.md

 1. Video
 2. Music
-3. Combining them
+3. Combining music and video

-If you want to make data music videos, you also need to get your data into R. I'm not going to talk about that today.

 ## Why this matters